hossamsalah22/Hunting-Birds/README.md

-Sure, here's a corrected version of the code with proper Markdown formatting:

 # Hunting-Birds

 This is a simple web-based game that allows users to hunt birds using a virtual gun.
 The game is built using JavaScript and HTML5 canvas.